 The rheumatologist contributes expertise in identifying underlying SARDs, assessing systemic disease activity, and managing immunomodulatory therapies.
 Their role is crucial in distinguishing autoimmune ILD from idiopathic forms and in guiding the selection of immunosuppressive agents.5 The pulmonologist provides expertise in lung physiology, respiratory symptom management, and the assessment of ILD progression.
 They are responsible for monitoring lung function, managing respiratory complications, and coordinating lung-specific interventions.6

 While specific randomised controlled trials comparing MDT care to standard care in autoimmune ILD are challenging to design and execute, observational data and expert consensus strongly support its implementation.
 The qualitative benefits include reduced diagnostic delays, improved diagnostic accuracy, and enhanced treatment selection.11 Limitations of this approach primarily involve logistical challenges in coordinating multiple specialists and ensuring regular MDT meetings, particularly in resource-constrained settings.
+These challenges can include scheduling conflicts among busy specialists, the need for dedicated administrative support, and the technological infrastructure required for efficient information sharing.
+Furthermore, the availability of all necessary subspecialists, such as expert lung pathologists, may be limited in certain regions.
 Future research should focus on developing standardised MDT protocols and evaluating their impact on long-term patient outcomes and healthcare resource utilisation.

 The emphasis on a multidisciplinary team (MDT) for autoimmune ILD at EULAR 2026 is less a novel discovery and more a formalisation of best practice.
 For too long, patients with complex conditions like autoimmune ILD have been shunted between specialists, each providing excellent care within their silo but often missing the crucial interplay of systemic disease and pulmonary manifestations.
 This fragmented approach is inefficient and, frankly, detrimental to patient outcomes, particularly when progressive fibrotic ILD is a concern.
 The call for rheumatologists, pulmonologists, and radiologists to collaborate formally is not merely academic; it is a pragmatic necessity that should be reflected in clinical pathways.